DigitalPublishingToolkit/NN09/md/10Rules.md

 The news media seem to be up in arms against the informed public now too.
-In Germany, corporate publishers and news outlets lobbied and lobbied until the (subsidized) public broadcasting system was finally forced to oblige.
-Public broadcasters are now only permitted to make their content available online for a certain time.
+In Germany, corporate publishers and news outlets lobbied and lobbied until the (subsidized) public broadcasting system was finally forced to oblige: public broadcasters are now permitted to make their content available online only for a certain time.
 News items will usually disappear from the web after seven days. *Depublizieren* (un-publish) is the peculiar term coined specifically to refer to this practice of rendering published content, largely financed by the German